Discrete Diffusion in Large Language and Multimodal Models: A Survey: Training Techniques

-\cite{gong2024scaling,dream2025} have explored direct adaptation from autoregressive language models by aligning the training objectives of the two paradigms.
+Because the diffusion generation process can be interpreted as a multi-step masked language modeling (MLM) procedure. \cite{he2022diffusionbert} initializes diffusion models from pretrained BERT.
+Moreover, \cite{gong2024scaling,dream2025} explored direct adaptation from autoregressive language models by aligning the training objectives of the two paradigms.
 A key technique enabling this transition is the \emph{shift operation}.
 In standard diffusion training, the model predicts the original token $x_0$ from its corrupted version $x_t$ at each timestep.
 However, this formulation differs from AR training, where each hidden state $h_{i}$ is trained to predict the next token $x_{i+1}$ in a left-to-right fashion.
 To bridge this gap, \cite{gong2024scaling,dream2025} propose shifting the output logits of the diffusion model by one position, such that the model's prediction at position $i$ corresponds to token $x_{i+1}$.
 This allows the diffusion model to be initialized with pretrained autoregressive models.